 Brown spots.
 Dropping leaves.
 Slow growth.
-There are a few common ailments of your fiddle leaf figs tree that can sicken or kill your prize plant.
+There are a few common ailments that can sicken or kill your prize fiddle leaf fig tree.
 The good news is that most of these problems are easily cured if you know what to look for.
-Here are six ways to tell if your fiddle leaf fig tree is healthy and what to do if it’s not.
+Here are 6 ways to tell if your fiddle leaf fig tree is healthy—and what to do if it’s not.

 1. Are there brown spots on the leaves?

 One of the most common problems with fiddle leaf fig trees is brown spots on the leaves.
-The cause can seem tricky to diagnose since there are two main culprits that are opposites: over and under watering.
+This can seem tricky to diagnose since there are two main culprits that are opposites: over- and under-watering.
 But it’s pretty easy to tell which sin is harming your plant if you take a closer look.

 Are your brown spots starting in the middle of the leaf and spreading?
-This is likely caused by a fungal disorder due to overwatering.
+This is likely caused by a fungal disorder due to over-watering.
 Keeping the roots too wet can lead to root rot, a fungus that will spread to the leaves and eventually kill your plant.
-If your plant has root rot, stop watering now, repot with proper drainage, and cut off the affected leaves (using sharp pruning shears like these).
+If your plant has root rot, stop watering now, repot with well-draining soil and proper drainage, and cut off the affected leaves (using sharp pruning shears like these).

-Another option is to use a root rot treatment to help rid your fiddle leaf fig of root rot completely.
+The best option is to use a root rot treatment to help rid your fiddle leaf fig of root rot completely.
 Using our Houseplant Leaf Armor will also help protect your plant from insects, bacteria, and fungus.

-If your plant’s brown spots are starting on the edge of the leaves and spreading inward, the cause is likely dry air, drafts, and underwatering; basically a dry plant.
+If your plant’s brown spots are starting on the edge of the leaves and spreading inward, the cause is likely dry air, drafts, and under-watering—basically a dry plant.
 Set a reminder to water your plant every single week and try to move it to a more humid area and away from dry air or heater vents.
 Use a moisture meter like this one to help you know when your plant is thirsty.

 Brown spots can also be caused by leaf trauma, which is common during shipping, so if your new plant arrives with injured leaves, cut them off at the stem and wait for your plant to recover.